TU Graz Summer Research

 Multiple research projects are available each summer.
 Students will indicate their ranked project preferences during the application process.
 The list of available projects for the upcoming summer term will be posted here when available.

-2. Chimera - Chimera is a VR/PC gamified experience with educational purposes.
+1. Chimera - Chimera is a VR gamified experience with educational purposes.
 The primary game environment is a spaceship that the user can navigate through using the central elevator.
 Users learn concepts of different scientific fields in an interactive environment.